spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-checkout-and-step-engine-spryker-commerce-os.md

 {% info_block infoBox %}

-This tutorial is also available on the Spryker Training web-site.
-For more information and hands-on exercises, visit the [Spryker Training](https://training.spryker.com/courses/developer-bootcamp) web-site.
+This tutorial is also available on the Spryker Training website.
+For more information and hands-on exercises, visit the [Spryker Training](https://training.spryker.com/courses/developer-bootcamp) website.

 {% endinfo_block %}

 ## Challenge description

-This task helps you to learn how to:
+This task helps you learn how to do the following:

-* Work with Checkout and the Step Engine
+* Work with Checkout and the Step Engine.
-* Apply and use discounts
+* Apply and use discounts.
-* Extend the Spryker core code and functionalities
+* Extend the Spryker core code and functionalities.

 {% info_block infoBox "Info" %}

-In this task we will add a voucher step to the existing out-of-the-box Spryker checkout.
+This document shows how to add a voucher step to the existing out-of-the-box Spryker checkout.

 {% endinfo_block %}

 ## 1. Add the voucher step

-1. Before adding the step, you need to define the route for the step.
+1. Before adding the step, define the route for the step.

    * Add `CheckoutPageRouteProviderPlugin` that extends the core `AbstractRouteProviderPlugin` in `src/Pyz/Yves/CheckoutPage/Plugin/Provider`.
    * Then, add the route for the step.